Howardma31/alexa-fizz-buzz-game/README.md

 * Alexa Developer Console

 ## Setup
-* open Alexa Developer Console and paste index.js into the corresponding file, other files were unchanged.
+* Open Alexa Developer Console and paste index.js into the corresponding file, other files were unchanged.
 * Set up the necessary intents shown in models/intents.json.

 ## Design Choice